-You are reminded that the District does not condone and will not tolerate any form of unlawful discrimination, harassment or retaliation of and/or by its members.
+The District does not condone and will not tolerate any form of unlawful discrimination, harassment or retaliation of and/or by its members.
 This notification defines unlawful discrimination, harassment (including sexual harassment) and retaliation on campus and identifies the District's Policies and Procedures which set forth a procedure for the investigation and resolution of complaints by or against any employee, student, or third party within the District.